-- A piece of dense cardboard or other surface to protect your table when you are cutting
+- Piece of dense cardboard or other surface to protect your table when you are cutting

 Suggestions for Cross-Curricular Connections:

-- Learn what parts of the banana plant ban be eaten.
+- Learn what parts of the banana plant can be eaten.

 - Learn what kinds of things can be made from banana leaves and stems.